 (1) Except as provided in paragraph (2) of this section, upon termination of this Agreement, for any reason, Business Associate shall return or destroy all PHI from Covered Entity, or created or received by Business Associate on behalf of Covered Entity.
 This provision shall apply to PHI that is in the possession of subcontractors or agents of Business Associate.

-(2) In the event that Business Associate determines that returning or destroying the PHI is infeasible, Business Associate shall provide to Covered Entity notification of the conditions that make return or destruction infeasible, including the need to retain PHI for audit, justification of work product or compliance with other applicable law.
-Business Associate shall extend the protections of this Agreement to such PHI and limit further uses and disclosures of such PHI to those purposes that make the return or destruction infeasible, for so long as Business Associate maintains such PHI.
+(2) In the event that Business Associate determines that returning or destroying the PHI is infeasible (such as in the event that the retention of PHI is required for archival purposes to evidence the Services), Business Associate shall, upon Covered Entity’s written request, provide to Covered Entity notification of the conditions that make return or destruction infeasible, including the need to retain PHI for audit, justification of work product or compliance with other applicable law.
+If the return or destruction of PHI is infeasible, Business Associate may retain such PHI and shall extend the protections of this Agreement to such PHI and limit further uses and disclosures of such PHI to those purposes that make the return or destruction infeasible, for so long as Business Associate maintains such PHI.

 7. MISCELLANEOUS

 (a) Definitions.
-All terms that are used but not otherwise defined in this Agreement shall have the meaning specified under HIPAA, including its statute, regulations, and other official government guidance.
+All capitalized terms that are used but not otherwise defined in this Agreement shall have the meaning specified under the HIPAA Rules, including its statute, regulations, and other official government guidance.

 (b) Independent Contractor.
 The relationship between the parties will solely be that of independent contractors engaged in the operation of their own respective businesses.

 (c) Third Party Beneficiaries.
-The parties agree that there are no intended third party beneficiaries under this Agreement.
+Nothing contained in this Agreement is intended to confer upon any person (other than the parties hereto) any rights, benefits, or remedies of any kind or character whatsoever, whether in contract, statute, tort (such as negligence), or otherwise, and the parties agree that there are no intended third party beneficiaries under this Agreement.

 (d) Regulatory References.
 A reference in this Agreement to a section in the HIPAA Rules and/or HITECH Act means the section as in effect, or as amended, and for which compliance is required.

 (e) Amendment.
-The parties agree to take such action as is necessary to amend this Agreement as is necessary to comply with the requirements of the HIPAA Rules and other applicable law or regulation.
+The parties agree to reasonably cooperate as is necessary to amend this Agreement as is necessary to comply with the requirements of the HIPAA Rules and other applicable law or regulation.

 (f) Survival.
-The respective rights and obligations of Business Associate under Section 6 (c) of this Agreement shall survive the termination of this Agreement.
+The respective rights and obligations of Business Associate under Section 6 (c) of this Agreement and any Sections in this Agreement that by their nature are intended to survive termination of this Agreement shall survive the termination of this Agreement.

 (g) Interpretation.
-Any ambiguity in this Agreement shall be resolved in favor of a meaning that permits Covered Entity and Business Associate to comply with the applicable requirements under HIPAA and other applicable law or regulation.
+Any ambiguity in this Agreement shall be resolved in favor of a meaning that permits Covered Entity and Business Associate to comply with the applicable requirements under the HIPAA Rules and other applicable law or regulation.

 IN WITNESS WHEREOF, the parties have signed this Agreement on the date indicated below.